 Treatment for AKN may include topical antibiotics and steroidal gels to suppress inflammation.
 A dermatologist may also recommend steroidal injections.
 Serious cases may require surgical removal.
 In early cases, laser hair removal has proven to be an effective preventive measure.

 7 – Traction Alopecia

 Traction alopecia is a form of hair loss that occurs due to tension on the scalp.
 African Americans often develop traction alopecia secondary to the tension due to normal hair styling practices.
-The repeated tension leads to hair loss, inflammation, and presents a risk for permanent hair loss.
+The repeated tension leads to hair loss, inflammation, and presents a risk of permanent hair loss.

 The easiest way to avoid traction alopecia is to wear styles that have low tension forces.
 If you’ve already experienced traction alopecia we may recommend changing your hair styling practices, adding in supplements to repair damage and strengthen your hair, and also topical medications that can aid with symptoms patients may have from inflammation.

 Most common in people with diabetes, those with dark skin are also at significant risk for developing acanthosis nigricans.
 This skin condition causes hyperpigmentation (darkening) and hyperkeratosis (thickening) of the skin.
 Most people notice these effects in skin folds like armpits (axilla), the groin, and the back of the neck.
 They look like thick, brown patches, and they have a velvety texture.